 4. At the 58th SLR meeting in October 2022, the European Commission requested to specify which device regulations (and their corresponding series of amendments) are allowed for each single function in installation regulations.
 This proposal reflects the request by the European Commission.

 5. The proposed amendments will result in allowing only the installation of headlamps approved to the 01 series of UN Regulation No. 149, which implies phasing out a number of headlamp classes which are nowadays widely used.
 Such a restriction significantly increases the level of stringency of UN Regulation No. 53, and it is therefore necessary to create a new 04 series with its corresponding transitional provisions.
+The transitional period corresponds to the proposal by Germany and the Czech Republic for a new 04 series of amendments to UN Regulation No. 53 (ECE/TRANS/WP.29/GRE/2022/15), adopted at the 87th GRE session.

+6. The words “and extensions thereof” have been added to Para.
+11.12.4., for clarification, to avoid different interpretations of the conditions.
+This is a specific request received from the expert from the European Commission.